-Recently, we redesigned our Therapy Finders so that they could be accessed by physicians using the iOS operating system from Apple, Inc. via an iPhone or an iPad, and have named this mobile application "CancerRx."
+Recently, the Company redesigned its Therapy Finders so that they could be accessed by physicians using the iOS operating system from Apple, Inc. via an iPhone or an iPad, and have named this mobile application "CancerRx."
 CancerRx was co-developed with MedPage Today of Everyday Health, Inc., with the ownership of the application retained by CollabRx.
 A special feature of CancerRx is a daily oncology newsfeed from MedPage Today, all with real-time over the air updates.
 Our agreement with MedPage Today has each side absorbing its own costs for the development, but sharing the gross advertising, sponsorship and data analytics revenues associated with the app.
-We officially launched CancerRx on May 28, 2014 in connection with the 2014 American Society of Clinical Oncology (ASCO) meeting.
+The Company officially launched CancerRx on May 28, 2014 in connection with the 2014 American Society of Clinical Oncology (ASCO) meeting.

-We intend to pursue collaborative arrangements with other companies and entities that provide contract research services to oncology practices, conduct in-house clinical and translational research, collect information on patient outcomes and link this information to genetic sequencing data, and calculate the relative costs and benefits associated with different diagnostic tests and therapies.
-We expect such efforts to lead to novel insights and advances to improve the quality of cancer care and reduce the costs of delivering it.
+The Company intends to pursue collaborative arrangements with other companies and entities that provide contract research services to oncology practices, conduct in-house clinical and translational research, collect information on patient outcomes and link this information to genetic sequencing data, and calculate the relative costs and benefits associated with different diagnostic tests and therapies.
+The Company expects such efforts to lead to novel insights and advances to improve the quality of cancer care and reduce the costs of delivering it.
 The physicians and researchers within our network of advisors have agreed to participate in our efforts for an indefinite term, on an uncompensated basis, and without a formal agreement.
 The board assignments, biographies and current affiliations of all of our advisors are posted on our website.

 The Company's condensed consolidated financial statements contemplate the realization of assets and the satisfaction of liabilities in the normal course of business for the foreseeable future.
-We incurred net losses of \$2,264 and \$1,360 for the six months ended September 30, 2014 and 2013, respectively.
-We used \$1,649 and \$1,237 of cash in operating activities for the six months ended September 30, 2014 and 2013, respectively.
-We believe that our existing cash and cash equivalents will be adequate to fund the Company's operations requirements and obligations through the third quarter of our fiscal year 2015.
+The Company incurred net losses of \$3,388 and \$2,363 for the nine months ended December 31, 2014 and 2013, respectively.
+The Company used \$2,590 and \$1,656 of cash in operating activities for the nine months ended December 31, 2014 and 2013, respectively.
+The Company's existing cash and cash equivalents were adequate to fund the Company's operations requirements and obligations through the third quarter of its fiscal year 2015.
+However, the Company does not have sufficient cash balances to fund future operations.
+As a result, over the past year it has been pursuing several alternative financing sources to continue operations.